rafi16jan/universal-chroot/README.md

 ```
 sudo su #login as root
-mkdir /var/chroot
+mkdir /var/chroot #create your chroot directory
+cd /var/chroot #nagivate to your chroot directory
-mkdir /var/chroot/images #the images directory
+mkdir images #the images directory
-mkdir /var/chroot/scripts #the scripts directory
+mkdir scripts #the scripts directory
-mkdir /var/chroot/process #the chroot
+mkdir process #the process directory
-mkdir /chroot #the chroot environment directory that will be mounted
+mkdir environment #the chroot environment directory that will be mounted
 ```

-/var/chroot can be anything, depends on where do you want your chroot images (The directory or partition that have enough free space).
-For Chrome OS it's best on /home/chronos directory and on Android it's best on /sdcard directory.
+/var/chroot can be anything, depends on where do you want to put your chroot images (The directory or partition that have enough free space).
+For Chrome OS it's best on /home/chronos directory and on Android it's best on /storage or /data directory.

 ```
 cd /var/chroot/scripts #navigate to your scripts directory